CalyxOS/calyxos.org/pages/_posts/2023-03-23-march-update-bugfix.md

 CalyxOS 4.7.5 - Bugfix for March 2023 Quarterly Platform Release and Security update is now available for the Pixels and the Fairphone 4

-It is currently in the beta channel, and will be released to stable later based on feedback.
+Released to stable on Friday, 25 March.

 ## Background
 Google releases security updates every month, which are usually easy to integrate.